karrot-dev/yunity.org/user/pages/10.heartbeat/2018-07-01/item.md

 _by Janina_

 ## [Ukuvota](https://gitlab.com/yunity/ukuvota)
 The mission of a collaborative decision making platform is in development again.
-The platform is being written from scratch using VueJs and currently is focused on developing well designed UI components.
+The platform is being written from scratch using Fable+Elmish+React and currently is focused on developing well designed UI components.

 _by Wolfi_